Blog

 ⚠️ The cost of waiting? £13.8 billion.

-In the UK, according to the Department for Education and UK National Audit Office, £13.8 billion is the current cost of deferred maintenance across Britain's education estate.
+Years of underinvestment have left universities with ageing infrastructure and growing maintenance backlogs.
+In the UK alone, according to the Department for Education and UK National Audit Office, £13.8 billion is the current cost of deferred maintenance across Britain's education estate.

 So, what are Universities doing about it?